 Yes.
-The Tax Court will issue a Standing Pretrial Order in a regular case or a Standing Pretrial Order For Small Tax Cases.
-Read this order from the Tax Court carefully and keep a copy.
-The Standing Pretrial Order has very specific instructions about getting ready for trial.
-One of the provisions of the Standing Pretrial Order sent to petitioners in regular cases is that you must file a pretrial memorandum.
-The Standing Pretrial Order For Small Tax Cases states that you should submit a pretrial memorandum.
+The Tax Court will issue a Standing Pretrial Order in a regular case or a Standing Pretrial Notice in an S case.
+Read this order or notice from the Tax Court carefully and keep a copy.
+The Standing Pretrial Order or Notice has very specific instructions about getting ready for trial.
+One of the provisions of the Standing Pretrial Order (sent to petitioners in regular cases) is that you must submit a pretrial memorandum.
+The Standing Pretrial Notice (sent to petitioners in S cases) states that you should submit a pretrial memorandum.
 The Court encourages all parties to submit a pretrial memorandum.
-You should look at the Standing Pretrial Order and the form attached, which shows what a pretrial memorandum looks like.
+You should look at the Standing Pretrial Order or Notice and the form attached, which shows what a pretrial memorandum looks like.
 The pretrial memorandum can be very helpful in organizing and preparing your case.
 The pretrial memorandum may also help the Judge to understand your position.
-The Standing Pretrial Order also tells you what you need to do to settle your case and how to stipulate facts if you do not settle.
+The Standing Pretrial Notice also tells you what you need to do to settle your case and how to stipulate facts if you do not settle.